tobiasmoe/passec/README.md

 ### Setup Requirements

-This module is depends on the following modules
+This module is dependant on the following modules
  * puppetlabs/powershell
  * puppet/download_file
  * puppetlabs/registry